 Josh Griffiths is a jiu jitsu black belt under former UFC fighter Kenny Florian, and the main instructor of the Clockwork Jiu-Jitsu Academy.
-Josh Griffiths started his career in jiu jitsu under Fabio Clemente of Alliance, and trained extensively with Marcelo Garcia before he severed his ties with the Brazilian duo in a case well debated all over the internet which ended in a lawsuit against Garcia & Clemente (later dismissed), and shook the BJJ community back in 2007.
+Josh Griffiths started his career in jiu jitsu under Fabio Clemente of Alliance, and trained extensively with Marcelo Garcia before he severed his ties with the Brazilian duo in a case well debated all over the internet which ended in a lawsuit against Garcia & Clemente (later dismissed), which shook the BJJ community back in 2007.
 Josh Griffiths was also one of the top competitors in the New York grappling scene with wins at the Pan American Championship as a brown belt and multiple World Jiu Jitsu Pro Cup trials wins.

 Josh Griffiths Jiu-Jitsu